laksh-bhat/mlstorm/README.md

 f.
 The common configurations and details of running Storm on a production cluster can be found in this [wiki page] (https://github.com/nathanmarz/storm/wiki/Running-topologies-on-a-production-cluster)

 g.
-We have implemented spouts to stream BPTI features, sensor data etc. spout.mddb.MddbFeatureExtractorSpout, spout.sensor.SensorStreamingSpout and spout.AustralianElectricityPricingSpout are all NonTransactional spouts.
+We have implemented spouts to stream BPTI features, sensor data etc. `spout.mddb.MddbFeatureExtractorSpout`, `spout.sensor.SensorStreamingSpout` and `spout.AustralianElectricityPricingSpout` are all NonTransactional spouts.
 A detailed description of Transactional, Non-Transactional and Opaque-Transactional spouts is available [here] (https://github.com/nathanmarz/storm/wiki/Trident-spouts)

 h.
 The entire storm documentattion resides [here] (https://github.com/nathanmarz/storm/wiki/Documentation)